-- Drinks will be available throughout the day for contestants.
+- Refreshments will be available throughout the day for participants.

 - All contestants must be present.

-- Trade fair, The Big Pitch and reception are open to the community.
+- Trade fair, reception and The Big Pitch are open to the community.

 Trade Fair Presentation

-- Each individual and team contestant will be provided with a six-foot table in the theater lobby to display prototypes, artifacts and information materials and flyers relating to the product/service the contestants are proposing in their new ventures.
+- Each individual and team contestant will be provided with a six-foot table in the Founders Room to display prototypes, artifacts and information materials and flyers relating to the product/service the contestants are proposing in their new ventures.

 - Members of the team or the individual (in case of individual contestant) must be present at their designated tables to describe their displays and answer questions.
 All contestants should be versed in the venture to be able to explain it succinctly.

-- The Trade Fair will last two hours and be a public event.
+- The Trade Fair is a public event.

 - Individual tables will be judged for a prize for the Best Trade Fair display.
 Thus, the products or services should be presented in a professional, attractive and informative way.